Office of Sponsored Projects

 OSP is overseen by Allen Zweben, PhD, Professor and Senior Associate Dean of Research and Academic Affairs.
 We are located on the 6th floor and are comprised of the following staff:

-Amanda Kay Erekson, Acting Director
+Amanda Kay Erekson, Associate Director

 Amanda Erekson has been with OSP since spring 2012 and has completed Columbia’s Sponsored Projects Certification Program in research compliance.
 Prior to joining the School of Social Work, Ms. Erekson worked in operations and administration for several nonprofit organizations.
 She has a Masters of Science in Information and Knowledge Strategy from Columbia School of Professional Studies where she learned “to plan and lead knowledge and information services, improve collaboration and networks, and create innovative knowledge products.”

 Brenton Harper, Grants Manager

 Brenton Harper joined OSP in 2016 and has completed Columbia’s Sponsored Projects Certificate Program in research compliance.
 He previously worked at the Institute of International Education (IIE) where he oversaw a number of scholarship and travel-learning grant programs.
 Brenton is keen to apply his extensive experience abroad to supporting international sponsored projects.

 What kind of services can I expect from OSP?

 - Proposal preparation and submission, as described below, in collaboration with SPA and the PI

 - Facilitation of grant close-out in collaboration with SPF and the PI Review and approval of all expenses applied against a sponsored project